arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 ### Let's autograd in C

-To implement logic in C and interop with python, I used [python-cffi](https://cffi.readthedocs.io/en/stable/index.html).
+To implement logic in C. For interop with python I use [python-cffi](https://cffi.readthedocs.io/en/stable/index.html).

 I went bananas on optimization:
 - I used the fact that output nodes are placed consequentially in memory, so we pass only index of the first output
 - number of inputs is limited to 8, and those are baked into struct as `int[8]`, not `int *`  to avoid jumps in memory
-- dynamic stack allocations (compared to rust, those are straightforward in C)
+- dynamic stack allocations of variable size (compared to rust, those are straightforward in C)
 - `-O3`, and unsafe math: `-ffast-math`.
 Even experimented memory alignment, but no luck

 <details markdown="1">